By Richard Trombly

 "I didn't have any funding when I started," says Roeterink.
 "So I paid for everything myself."

-örmeling and almost no money, Roeterink did everything himself from shooting and sound to directing and editing.
+Starting with a strong interest in following designer and architect John Körmeling and almost no money, Roeterink did everything himself from shooting and sound to directing and editing.
 But the hard work paid off when the producer sold the documentary to Dutch TV before it was even entirely completed shooting.
 It aired on May 7, 2010 and is traveling to various international film festivals.

-September 11, 2010 at 08:00 pm with an entrance fee of 20 rmb.
+It will be shown at Shanghai's unique "1933Shanghai" slaughterhouse-turned-art venue on September 11, 2010 at 08:00 pm with an entrance fee of 20 rmb.

 "I started filming John Körmeling in 2007. in that year he won the competition for building the dutch pavilion at expo 2010 Shanghai.
 I live and work as a freelance filmmaker in shanghai since 2005.